bytex/twentytwenty-wordpress/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+Show before-and-after images in your blog, with an interactive slider that allows users to compare them.

 == Description ==

-Show before-and-after images in your blog, with an interactive slider that allows users to compare them.

 This plugin brings the power of Zurb TwentyTwenty to your blog.
 From our friends at Zurb: